 Nelson Appell has been director of Washington Public Library since October 2019.
 In addition to nearly a decade of librarianship, he has worked in consulting, social-service fundraising, inventory management, and tourism.
 He is a board member of the Community Literacy Foundation and serves on the Franklin County Literacy Council.
 For this festival, he will coordinate author programming and facilitate the main stage events.
 He holds a B.S. in Economics from Willamette University and a Masters of Library and Information Science from the University of Washington.

-Claire Ford works as a production designer and digital marketing specialist at Reedy Press.
+Claire Nesch works as a production designer and digital marketing specialist at Reedy Press.
 Born and raised in St. Louis and a lover of books from an early age, she graduated with a B.A. in writing and graphic design from Fontbonne University.
-She will manage the branding, promotional design, and digital marketing of the festival.
-In addition to her work at Reedy Press, she co-owns and operates an artisanal food business, Snack, with her fiance Keegan in O’Fallon, Illinois.
+She manages the branding, promotional design, and digital marketing of the festival.
+In addition to her work at Reedy Press, she co-owns and operates an artisanal food business, Snack, with her husband, Keegan, in O’Fallon, Illinois.

-The Missouri Book Festival would like to thank the following individuals who make up the Missouri Center for the Book Advisory Committee for all their volunteer time and input in helping plan and coordinate this year’s program lineup.
+The Missouri Book Festival would like to thank the following individuals who make up the Missouri Center for the Book Advisory Committee for all their volunteer time and input in helping plan and coordinate 2022’s program lineup.

 - Julius B Anthony, President, St. Louis Black Authors of Children’s Literature

 - Nelson Appell, Director, Washington Public Library

 - Laura Dierberg Ayers, Attorney at Law, MH Board Member, and St. Louis County Library Foundation Board Member

 - James Baumlin, Distinguished Professor for Missouri State University and Former Missouri Center for the Book Board Member

 - Virginia Brackett, Author, Former Missouri Center for Book Board Member, and KC Veterans Writing Team Member